Omaralsaabi/Mutaradif/README.md

 # Synonym Generator Tool

-The Synonym Generator is a Python tool designed to generate and refine synonyms for Arabic words using the Ollama Engine.
+The Synonym Generator is a Python tool designed to generate and refine synonyms for Arabic words using the Ollama Engine and LLMs.
 It allows users to specify a word, model, number of synonyms, and a similarity threshold to retrieve the most relevant synonyms based on cosine similarity.

 ## Features